warpKaiba/pokefarmQscripts/README.md

 PFQ-Aeroblast.user.js
 If you go to someone's fields and press the "o" letter key, it will start attempting to send an interaction for every pokemon they own.
-Use the website's debug mode or your browser's network tab to tell when it's done.
+It now tells you how far along it is in the title of the field.
 You'll probably get a bunch of errors from the site for doing this since it's trying to send interactions as fast as your internet connection can keep up.
+It doesn't stop if it get's a "you're interacting too much" error so you need to check that yourself.

 PFQ-Always-open-notifications.user.js